 Applicants to the Barry Griswell Scholarship Initiative to Raise the Bar for Students must meet all of the following criteria as of the application deadline date:

-If selected as a recipient, the student will receive a $25,000 award.
+If selected as a recipient, the student will receive up to a $25,000 award.
 The number of awards will be determined each scholarship program year based on available funds; up to ten (10) awards will be granted.

 Assuming there are qualified applicants, one (1) student must be a resident of Des Moines, IA per restricted gift from a donor.
-If there are not qualified applicants from Des Moines, IA, one award should be granted to a student from somewhere else in the state of Iowa.
+If there are no qualified applicants from Des Moines, IA, one award should be granted to a student from somewhere else in the state of Iowa.

 Awards can be used for all education-related expenses.